 The main terrestrial factors affecting location are:

-landscape (visible hills, landscape vistas and the visibility of other sites);
+- landscape setting (visible hills, landscape vistas and the visibility of other sites);

 Menhir at Carn Eanes, above Pendeen

 There are different levels of alignments big and small, and this influences the function of menhirs, mounds and other sites that lie on them.
-With a few exceptions, such as the Boswens, Carfury or Ennis Farm menhirs, menhirs are generally not involved in the top level of alignments, called backbone alignments, which link neolithic tor enclosures, cliff sanctuaries and stone circles.
+With some exceptions, such as the Boswens, Carfury or Ennis Farm menhirs, menhirs are generally not involved in the top level of alignments, called backbone alignments, linking tor enclosures, cliff sanctuaries and stone circles.
 But they are very much involved in other alignments, longer and shorter - particularly those marked in red on the alignments map.

 One interesting collection of menhirs has never been fathomed by anyone, on the plateau above Lamorna at Kemyel and Swingate (more about these lower down).
-At a guess this was an experimental or educational gaggle of menhirs - it is indeed quite a unique collection.
+At a guess this was an experimental or educational gaggle of menhirs - it is indeed a unique collection that definitely hangs together.
 Perhaps there is a geometric or astronomical significance to them, but no one has deciphered it.

 Menhir near the summit of Watch Croft (with trig point behind)

-Yet the vital ingredient that gives menhirs and stone circles their reason for being is earth energy.
+Yet the vital ingredient that gives menhirs and stone circles their significance is earth energy.

 Stone circle complexes

-Most stone circles have complexes of menhirs and cairns around them.
-The two southern circles of Boscawen-ûn and the Merry Maidens have more menhirs and the northern circles of Tregeseal, the Nine Maidens and Men an Tol have more cairns.
-These stone circle complexes stretch a mile or two out from the stone circle, which acts as an axle or gravity-centre in a wider system of whole complexes.
-Some elements of these complexes are astronomically aligned and most are terrestrial.
+The stone circles of Penwith have complexes of menhirs and cairns around them.
+The complexes surrounding the two southern circles of Boscawen-ûn and the Merry Maidens have more menhirs, while those of the northern circles of Tregeseal, the Nine Maidens and Mên an Tol have more cairns.
+These stone circle complexes stretch a mile or two out from the stone circle, which acts as an axle or gravity-centre in a complex, or like a sun in a solar system.
+Some elements of these complexes are astronomically aligned though most are terrestrial.

-On the map above, the blue alignments are distinctly radial alignments involved with the stone circle itself.
-The red alignments are wider alignments that criss-cross the landscape, partially acting as radials but serving other purposes too.
-The yellow alignments are backbone alignments which have a determining wider influence on the location and raison d'etre of the circle itself - Boscawen-ûn in particular lies at the intersection of many of them, stretching out toward neolithic sites such as cliff castles, neolithic tors and other significant sites, as well as to Scilly and further afield upcountry.
+On the map above of Boscawen-ûn, the blue alignments are radial alignments involved with the stone circle itself.
+The red alignments are wider alignments that criss-cross the landscape, sometimes acting as radials but serving other, broader purposes too.
+The yellow alignments are backbone alignments, which have a determining influence on the location and raison d'etre of the circle itself - Boscawen-ûn lies at the intersection of six of them, stretching out toward neolithic sites such as cliff castles, neolithic tors and other significant sites, as well as to Scilly and further afield upcountry.

-The Pipers, a pair of big menhirs near the Merry Maidens, seem to act as proxy alignment-intersections or feeders-distributors for the stone circle itself, as does Boswens menhir for the Tregeseal stone circle - these were both named above as focal menhirs in themselves.
-So, looking at a stone circle in isolation misses important clues as to why it is there - the alignments emanating from it are just as important.
+The Pipers, a pair of big menhirs close to the Merry Maidens stone circle, seem to act as proxy alignment-intersections or feeders and distributors for the stone circle itself, as does Boswens menhir for the Tregeseal stone circle - these were both named above as focal menhirs in themselves.
+So, looking at a stone circle in isolation misses important clues as to why it is there: the radial alignments emanating from it and the complexes are just as important.

 Trelew menhir (St Buryan church behind)